verytwisty/GutenbergTalk/Talk 2/Gutenberg Blocks 2.md

 [.footer: **Add Change Attributes** `https://github.com/verytwisty/vt_gutenberg_testimonials/blob/master/blocks/4-extended-block/index.js` ]

-^ - We can add in a change attribute function inline as well
+^ - We can add in a change attribute function in line as well
-- in the JSX we can add a new inline style to a div to update how the text is going to be displayed
+- in the JSX we can add a new in line style to a div to update how the text is going to be displayed
-- note in css there should be a hyphen between text-align, in JS you can't have hypens in this context (this is the same with vanilla JS) so we have to use cammel case for style attributes.
+- note in css there should be a hyphen between text-align, in JS you can't have hyphens in this context (this is the same with vanilla JS) so we have to use camel case for style attributes.
 This will output as normal css in the browser.

 ---